bicv/LogGabor/README.md

 A log-Gabor pyramid is an oriented multiresolution scheme for images inspired by biology.

+This was presented in the following paper by [Sylvain Fischer, Filip Šroubek, Laurent U Perrinet, Rafael Redondo and Gabriel Cristóbal (2007)](https://laurentperrinet.github.io/publication/fischer-07-cv).
 Examples and documentation is available @ https://pythonhosted.org/LogGabor/

   ![ScreenShot of the implementation provided in https://laurentperrinet.github.io/publication/fischer-07-cv](https://laurentperrinet.github.io/publication/fischer-07-cv/featured.png)